yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_intro.md

 ### Cluster manager

-A cluster manager such as Docker Swarm or Kubernetes manages the topology and adds or removes nodes as the load on the system changes:
+A cluster manager such as Openshift or Kubernetes manages the topology and adds or removes nodes as the load on the system changes:

 * When a node is added, the image for the new node is passed to the cluster manager that starts the required number of containers.
 * When a node is removed, the cluster manager waits for the traffic to the node to stop before removing it.